Kayli/logspub/logic.md

   - notated as '⊕', mnemonic 'cross' like x in 'exclusive'
   - P ⊕ Q ≡ (P ∨ Q) ∧ (∼(P ∧ Q))

+- conditional (implication, if)
+  - notated as '->', '=>'
+  - consists of
     - hypothesis (antecedent, protasis)
       - first half of a hypothetical proposition, whenever the if-clause precedes the then-clause
     - conclusion (consequent)
       - second half of a hypothetical proposition

 - contraposition
   - inference of going from a conditional statement into its logically equivalent contrapositive